d12frosted/elpa-mirror/gnu/corfu-readme.txt

   Corfu does not include custom completion backends.
 In contrast, the complex Company package includes custom completion backends, which deviate from the Emacs completion infrastructure.
+The Emacs built-in Capfs are mostly sufficient, but a few additional Capfs and completion functions are provided by the [Cape] package.

   *NOTE*: Corfu uses child frames to show the popup; on non-graphical displays it will fall back to the default setting of the